What is DNA Methylation & Why it’s Your Secret Weapon

 Before we get into DNA methylation, let’s quickly try to visualize DNA’s structure, how it is placed in our body, and how it defines who we become.

-• DNA functions like a master library storing all the volumes of genetic information needed to build your body.
+DNA | Master Cellular Library | DNA functions like a master library storing all the volumes of genetic information needed to build your body. |

-Genes are like individual books in the library.
+Genes | Protein Instruction Manual Books | Genes are like individual books in the library.
 Each book contains instructions for a specific task or function.
-For example, there are books (genes) that guide the formation of red blood cells, while others guide the function of kidney cells (nephrons).
+For example, there are books (genes) that guide the formation of red blood cells, while others guide the function of kidney cells (nephrons). |

-Now, picture Methyl Groups as colored label stickers placed on the books (genes).
+Methyl Groups | Colored Sticker Labels Marking Access | Now, picture Methyl Groups as colored label stickers placed on the books (genes).
 These labels help the cell decide which books (genes) to read and follow.
 If a book has a green label, it's like saying, "This is important, read and use it."
-If it has a red label, it's like saying, "Not needed right now, save energy by not reading."
+If it has a red label, it's like saying, "Not needed right now, save energy by not reading." |

 There are two related, but distinct types of methylation that have impacts on our health — "DNA Methylation" and "Biological Methylation."

 DNA methylation is when small chemical tags called methyl groups attach directly to DNA - the code that makes up our genes.
-Adding methyls to DNA acts on genes, turning them “on” or “off”.
+Adding methyls to DNA acts on genes, turning them “on” or “off.”
 This controls whether genes get activated to make proteins or not.
 So DNA methylation directly controls gene activity levels.

 Meanwhile, biological methylation refers to special pathways within cells that scoop-up methyl groups around.
 These pathways deliver methyls to where they are needed, including to DNA.
 The pathways also remove waste and toxins, produce cell fuel, and other important jobs using methyl groups.